KmTempe/l7feeder_website/README.md

 secondary: { main: '#00ff88' }  // Green accent
 background: { default: '#0a1628' } // Dark background
 ```

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Personal Data Notice:** While the code is open source, all personal information in `src/data/portfolioData.js` remains the exclusive property of Kosmas Temperekidis and may NOT be copied or used.
+You must replace this data with your own.

 ## 👤 Contact